-Play, more specifically, role-play, helps us define our relationships to ourselves and others.
-It requires imagination, impulse control, frustration tolerance, cognitive flexibility and more.
+Play, more specifically, role-play, helps us define our relationships with ourselves and others.
+It requires imagination, impulse control, frustration tolerance, cognitive flexibility, and more.

-We have been using tabletop role-playing games in group therapy for over 3 years now and belive it is one of the best ways to help people engage with others and rewrite their personal narative from that of dysfunction to that of function.
+We have been using tabletop role-playing games in group therapy for over 5 years now and believe it is one of the best ways to help people engage with others and rewrite their personal narrative from that of dysfunction to that of function.

 What is Tabletop Role-Playing Game Therapy (TRPG)?

-TRPG Therapy is group therapy which utilizes narrative and role play therapies combined into a game where participants work as a team to solve problems, improve interpersonal effectiveness, increase distress-tolerance, and increase critical thinking skills through the use of storytelling and game play.
+TRPG Therapy is group therapy that utilizes narrative and role-play therapies combined into a game where participants work as a team to solve problems, improve interpersonal effectiveness, increase distress tolerance, and increase critical thinking skills through the use of storytelling and gameplay.